 - While buckwheat is cooking prepare all the vegetables: chop peppers, red onion and tomatoes and add them to a big bowl.

-- Grate a small carrot and add it to the rest of veggies.
+- Grate a small carrot and add it to the rest of the veggies.
 Mix everything together.

 - Once the buckwheat is cooked spread it onto a large plate to cool down.